 - a.
 A prescription medication that is medically necessary for treatment of a medical condition - b.
 Compounded medications containing at least one covered medication as the main ingredient - c.
 Insulin and diabetic supplies including insulin syringes, needles and lancets, test strips, glucometers and continuous glucose monitors.
 Must have a valid prescription and use a preferred manufacturer - d.
 Certain prescribed preventive medications required under the Affordable Care Act - e.
-Medications for treating tobacco dependence, including OTC nicotine patches, gum or lozenges, with a valid prescription and from an in-network retail pharmacy are covered with no cost sharing as required under the Affordable Care Act - f.
+Medications for treating tobacco dependence, including OTC nicotine patches, gum or lozenges, with a valid prescription and from an in-network retail pharmacy as required under the Affordable Care Act - f.
 Prescription contraceptive medications and devices for birth control (section 7.3.2) and medical conditions covered under the policy.
 Each contraceptive can be filled by the pharmacy up to a 3-month supply for the member's first use of the medication and up to 12-month supply for subsequent fills.
 Contact Customer Service for information on how to obtain a 12-month supply. - g.
-Certain immunizations and related administration fees are covered with no cost sharing at in-network retail pharmacies (e.g. flu, pneumonia and shingles vaccines)
+Certain immunizations and related administration fees are covered at in-network retail pharmacies (e.g. flu, pneumonia and shingles vaccines)